Blackwing776/pride-prejudice-reception/pride-and-prejudice-reception-repo/README.md

 If you use this code or data, please cite:

 ```
-[Author].
-"Patriarchal Myth in Adaptation: A Cross-Cultural Analysis of
-Pride and Prejudice Reviews."
-[Journal/Institution], [Year].
+Yeseul Park.
+"Evolving Patriarchy:Two Different Mr. Bennets in Pride and Prejudice (1813) and Pride and Prejudice (2005)."
+Under review, 2026.
 ```

 ## License